Single Sign-On (SSO)

 OpenID providers

-CAST AI now supports any SSO provider that implements the OpenID Connect standard.
+Cast AI now supports any SSO provider that implements the OpenID Connect standard.
 This gives you the flexibility to use your preferred identity provider.

 Prerequisites